worldbank/wb-nlp-apps/README.md

 4. NLP modeling (`/src/wb_nlp/modeling`)
 5. Application development (`/src/wb_nlp/app`)

+## Web scraping

+The objective of this project is to use NLP models to learn topics, embedding, and other representations that could be useful for improving discoverability of documents.
+A major requirement for this undertaking is the availability of data that can be used to train machine learning models.
+We aim to use web scraping and API access when possible to aggregate a large collection of documents.
+The document aggregation will focus on documents produced by international organizations and multilateral development banks to generate a specialized collection of economic and development centric corpus.

+Technologies such as [Scrapy](https://scrapy.org/) and [NiFi](https://nifi.apache.org/), as well as vanilla implementations of API access are used to implement the web scraping part of the project.

+## Metadata extraction

+## Document preprocessing and cleaning

+## NLP modeling

+## Application development

 ## Note

 This project has been set up using PyScaffold 3.2.3.
 For details and usage